azn-arabin/backend-graphql/README.md

-# Backend GraphQL Coding Test
+# Backend GraphQL API

 ## Overview

-This project implements the coding test requirements using TypeScript, Apollo Server, and the provided JSON files as the persistent data source.
+This project implements a GraphQL API using TypeScript, Apollo Server, and the provided JSON files as the persistent data source.
 The API exposes the `node` query with nested relationships between nodes, triggers, responses, actions, and resource templates.

 ## Prerequisites